Consularis

 Consularis is a Latin adjective indicating something pertaining to the position or rank of consul.
 In Ancient Rome it was also used as a noun (plural consulares) to designate those senators who had held the office of consul or attained consular rank as a special honour.
 In Late Antiquity, the title became also a gubernatorial rank for provincial governors.

-History
+Ex-Consuls

 In the Roman Republic, the term vir consularis (rendered in Greek as ὑπατικός, hypatikos) or consularis designated any senator who had served as consul.
 The distinction was accompanied by specific privileges and honours, and was normally a necessary qualification for a number of magistracies: the posts of dictator and his deputy, the magister equitum (although some cases seem to refute that), the post of censor as well as the governance of certain provinces as proconsuls.
 The distinction was attached to their wives as well (consularis femina, in Greek ὑπατική or ὑπάτισσα).
 Under the Principate, the status of consularis could be gained, without holding the consulship, by the gift of the emperor, either through admission to the senate (adlectio inter consulares) or (more rarely) through the award of the consular insignia (ornamenta/insignia consularia).

 Under the Principate, a number of senior magistracies were created for consulares: